Fyusion-Open-Source/fyusenet/README.md

 configurations above, simply supplying `-DBUILD_DOCS=ON` to the `cmake` command also flags the documentation to be build.
 The HTML output of the documentation will be stored in a folder named `docs` in the top-level source directory.

-For convenience purposes, the [documentation](https://fyusion-open-source.github.io/fyusenet) is also supplied as GitHub page and is updated whenever the main branch is updated.

-## Future Improvements
-The code in FyuseNet, particularly the CPU parts, is not fully optimized yet.
-For the GPU part, there are still too many calls that perform redundant operations on the GL engine state and cutting a few of those may result in improved runtime.
-By far the most pressing part for future improvements is to support more layer types, as our currently supported subset is rather small.
-There is also a bit of optimization potential in some of the shaders that we may exploit in the future.